CuratorCat/pcc-archive.org/wiki/collections/grandmas/index.md

 ---
 sidebar_position: 30
-title: Grandmas
+title: 👵🏻 Purrnelope's Grandmas
-# image: /img/cover/pcc-kittens.jpg
+image: /img/cover/pcc-grandmas.jpg
 description: Purrnelope's Grandmas is the 3rd collection in PCC Universe with 10,000 randomly generated NFTs that exist on the Ethereum Blockchain.
 And Grandmas are the 2nd companion to the Cats.
 Grandmas are Tier 3 NFTs.
 ---

-# Purrnelope's Grandmas

 👵🏻
 [Contract](https://etherscan.io/address/0x9e5bF3026A4F77971057cad44C0B6e02EFA9a7cD) ·